symbolicresonance/affective-epistemics/ae-7-1-paper.md

 ## 11. Limitations and Future Directions

-While AFE offers a powerful framework for understanding belief, several limitations and open questions remain:
+While AE offers a powerful framework for understanding belief, several limitations and open questions remain:

 - The challenge of operationalizing and measuring symbolic fields in real-world contexts
 - The relationship between neurobiological processes and field effects